MegaPirateNG/Docs/documentation/general_configuration.md

 In this file you need to change the line ```#define MPNG_BOARD_TYPE   RCTIMER_CRIUS_V2``` with the board you have.

-The file also contains the list of supported boards in a comment block bellow configuration define itself.
+The file also contains the list of supported boards in a comment block bellow the configuration define itself.

 For example (using a crius v1):